jarviejohns/by_degrees/pages/distributed_computing/2017/01/19/garbage_collection.md

 * Roles are then switched.
 * The process of copying live objects between two survivor spaces continues several cycles until the objects have "matured" or "tenured"
 * To determine whether the objects have matured, GC tracks the number of collections a particular object survived i.e with each GC in YoungGen, such object's age gets incremented.
 When age exceeds a tenuring threshold, they get copied to OldGen space.
-** Tenuring Threshold can be dynamically set by JVM   XX:+MaxTenuringThreshold.
+** Tenuring Threshold can be dynamically set by JVM

+	XX:+MaxTenuringThreshold=0.

 	0=> immediate promotion from Eden to OldGen without copying it to Survivior space.
 Default, 15 GC cycles.
 * Promotion may also happen if size of survivor unable to hold all live objects.

 ### Old Generation
+* Significantly larger and contains objects that are expected to live much longer.
+* GC happens less frequently
+* There is no Mark and Copy since objects are expected to be alive in OldGen.
+But, moved around to avoid fragmentation.

+### PermGen
+* Area where metadata such as classes were stored.
+* Uncontrolled area before Java 8 and often resulted in java.lang.OutOfMemoryError: PermGen space
+* Solution : increase the PermGen size

+  java -XX:MaxPermSize=256m com.mycompany.MyApplication

+### MetaSpace
+* Class definitions in Java 8 are now stored in native memory and does not interfere with regular heap objects.
+This means we no longer run into OOM Errors, but not shielded from native memory allocation errors.
+To protect, we can limit the metaspace size using -

+  java -XX:MaxMetaspaceSize=256m com.mycompany.MyApplication

+## Minor GC, Major GC and Full GC

+The real crux, irrespective of the type of GC, dod it stop all threads or able to progress concurrently?

+### Minor GC
+* Collecting garbage from YounGen is MinorGC i.e cleans the YoungGen.
+* Always triggered when JVM is unable to allocate space for new objecs i.e when Eden gets full.
+High Allocation rate of new objects, implies frequent Minor GC.
+* Tenured Gen is effectively ignored
+* Minor GC is STW event.
+** Length of pause is negligible if most of the objects in Eden end up being garbage and never copied to Survivor/OldGen.
+** If most of the objects are not eligible for collection, then Minor GC pauses start taking considerable time.

+### Major GC
+* Cleaning up the OldGen

+### Final GC
+* Cleanup entire Heap i.e both YoungGen and OldGen